sabegg2/Project3/README.md

 e.
 Wind speed in meters per second;
 f.
 Wind elevation in degrees.

-2626 rows of 15-minute averaged 2d and 3d anemometer data.
+After conducting 15-minute averaging, this gaave 2626 rows data with 2D and 3D measurements during the same 15-minut windows.

 ## The Elements of the Dashboard